HubertWojcik10/mlops_project/reports/README.md

 > **The backbone of GCP is the Compute engine.
 Explain how you made use of this service and what type of VMs**
 > **you used?**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We used the compute engine to run our ... .
-We used instances with the following hardware: ... and we started the*
-> *using a custom container: ...*
->
 > Answer:

----
-**We unfortunately did not use the Compute Engine services for this project.
-We used Vertex AI for training as answered in Question 22.**
+We did not use the Compute Engine services for this project.
+We used Vertex AI for training as answered in Question 22.
---- Keerthi

 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**
-> **You can take inspiration from [this figure](figures/bucket.png).**
 >
 > Answer: